kwkeefer/cookiecutter-poc/docs/examples.rst

 .. code-block:: python

-   from utils.cookie import parse_cookie_string
+   from your_project.utils.cookie import parse_cookie_string
-   from utils.server_hooks import get_cookie
+   from your_project.utils.server_hooks import get_cookie
    import requests

    # Wait for XSS to steal cookie